Ten (singer): 2019–2020: Debuts with WayV and SuperM

 On December 31, 2018, Ten was announced to join WayV, NCT's China-based unit managed by Label V, a subsidiary of SM Entertainment, alongside Kun, Winwin, Lucas, Hendery, Xiaojun, and Yangyang.
 The group debuted on January 17, 2019 with the digital extended play (EP) The Vision and Chinese version of NCT 127's "Regular" as its lead single.

 On July 16, 2019, Food Truck Battle started its broadcast on Thailand channel PPTV with Ten as the MC.
 The show also had a week-late broadcast on the show's official YouTube channel.
 It featured both Thai and Korean celebrities such as Nam Tae-hyun, Park Ye-eun, Kitty Chica, and James Teeradon.
 In August, Ten was announced to join Taemin of Shinee, Baekhyun and Kai of EXO, Taeyong and Mark of NCT 127, and Lucas as a member of SuperM, a male K-pop supergroup created by SM Entertainment and Capitol Records with activities primarily aimed at the American market.
 The group released their self-titled debut EP on October 4, 2019, and became the first Asian artist to rank number one on the US Billboard 200 with a debut release.
 They subsequently toured North America, Latin America, and Europe from November 2019 to February 2020.

 In September 2020, SM Entertainment announced that all units of NCT would unite to release a two-part second full album, NCT 2020 Resonance.
 In the first part, Ten participated in the B-side tracks "Faded In My Last Song" as a member of NCT U and "Nectar" with WayV.
 In the second part, Ten was the only member to participate in both title tracks, "90's Love" and "Work It".

 2021–present: Sub-unit debut and solo activities

-On August 10, 2021, Ten released his third solo single under the SM Station project, titled "Paint Me Naked".
-On August 17, Ten debuted as part of WayV's second sub-unit named WayV-Ten & Yangyang with single titled "Low Low".
+In August 2021, Ten released his third solo single under the SM Station project, titled "Paint Me Naked" and debuted as part of WayV's second sub-unit named WayV-Ten & Yangyang with the single "Low Low".
 On October 25, Ten appeared as a special judge for the wild card round of the fourth season of the dance competition show Street Dance of China.
 Ten later participated in the recording of NCT's third studio album Universe, released on December 14.
 He appeared on four songs: "OK!" and "Round&Round" as NCT U, as well as "Miracle" with WayV and "Beautiful" with NCT 2021.